 Additionally, as we move forward, we need to consider possible solutions for a police department facility in the future.
-Our current building is over 40 years old and we are at maximum capacity in regards to employees we are able to accommodate and available space.
+Our current building is over 40 years old and we are at maximum capacity in regard to employees we are able to accommodate and available space.
 At a minimum, a facility for the police department needs space to accommodate: offices for the chief of police, captain, sergeant, and two code compliance officers, workable space for up to four patrol officers at one time with room for future growth, a secure evidence room, secure file storage room, secure equipment storage, and a vehicle storage maintenance area.
-Space is also preferred for a physical fitness area, interview room, conference room, kitchen, and locker / shower rooms.
-Any facility conversations regarding the police department in the future need to be mindful that the above is the minimum requirements that would make an effective facility.
-There is not currently a single facility in the city with adequate space for all of these functions.
+Space is also preferred for a physical fitness area, interview room, conference room, kitchen, and locker/shower rooms.
+Any facility conversations regarding the police department in the future need to be mindful that the above is the minimum

+ITY OF GRANITE SHOALS POLICE DEPARTMENT 2020

+requirement that would make an effective facility.
+There is not currently a single facility in the city with

+adequate space for all of these functions.